Canon SL2 vs T6

 It is notable that the SL2 has a microphone port, which is missing on the T6.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the SL2 and the T6 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the T6 have been discontinued, but can regularly be found used on ebay.
 The T6 was replaced by the Canon T7, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SL2 and T6 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Canon T6 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SL2 and the Canon T6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.